eHarmony/aloha/src/site/markdown/model_formats.md

 ##### (linear ns) children

 `children` is a list of `node` `id` values.
-This is array is [parallel](https://en.wikipedia.org/wiki/Parallel_array) to the `predicates` array.
+This array is [parallel](https://en.wikipedia.org/wiki/Parallel_array) to the `predicates` array.
 If index *i* in `predicates` is the first predicate yielding *true*, then the value at index *i* in `children` will contain the *id* of the node that will be visited.

 ##### (linear ns) predicates

-The `predicates` array contains strings where each string is an aloha feature specification representing a Boolean function.
-This is array is [parallel](https://en.wikipedia.org/wiki/Parallel_array) to the `children` array.
+The `predicates` array contains strings where each string is an Aloha feature specification representing a Boolean function.
+This array is [parallel](https://en.wikipedia.org/wiki/Parallel_array) to the `children` array.
 If index *i* in `predicates` is the first predicate yielding *true*, then the value at index *i* in `children` will contain the *id* of the node that will be visited.

 #### Random Node Selector

-A random node selector provides a way of psueudo-randomly splitting traffic between one or more outcomes.
+A random node selector provides a way of pseudo-randomly splitting traffic between one or more outcomes.
 This selector algorithm acts in *O*(1) time regardless of the number of children.

 <table>